VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 2018 Volkswagen T6 Consumption

-Simply don't upload gigabytes of 4K video data; instead, use a sensible, lower resolution.
-You can adjust this setting on your phone's camera.
+Simply don't upload gigabytes of 4K video data; instead, use a sensible lower resolution, which you can adjust on your phone's camera settings.

-The sound is almost more important, because besides a flickering tachometer needle, you'll probably see very little.
+The sound is almost more important, because besides a flickering tachometer needle, you probably won't see much else.

 Back to top Profile PM WWW Garage